-The Society's basis risk exposure arises from the mismatch between the interest rate derivatives (which are used to manage gaps risk) which pay interest to the Society based on 3-month LIBOR or the sterling overnight ('SONIA'), and the funding cost paid by the Society where the rate is linked to the general state of the retail deposit market (not 3-month LIBOR).
-The risk would crystallise in a situation where 3-month LIBOR or SONIA rates fell but the general rate of retail deposits did not.
+The Society's basis risk exposure arises from the mismatch between the interest rate derivatives (which are used to manage gaps risk) which pay interest to the Society based on a risk free interest rate such as SONIA, and the funding cost paid by the Society where the rate is linked to the general state of the retail deposit market (not SONIA).
+The risk would crystallise in a situation where SONIA rates fell but the general rate of retail deposits did not.